konestribe/LC-note/DP.md

-# 1. Two dimentional finding optimal value / condition
+# 1. One/Two dimentional finding optimal value / condition
-In this kinds of question, we will be given an input with 2 dimention, we are being asked for optimal value / condition all along the path
+In this kinds of question, we will be given an input with 2 dimention, we are being asked for optimal value / condition all along the path.
+Below are some useful strategies
+ - When moving between cols, we track current best by comparing prev best and incoming possibilities (DP),
 ## 1.1 1937.
 Maximum Number of Points with Cost
  - [link](https://leetcode.com/problems/maximum-number-of-points-with-cost/)
  - We are given a 2D array, and moving from top to bottom.
 When moving down, we will be adding up sum with penalty, which is the col diff between prev val and cur val.